 What is Zentangle Drawing?

 Okay, what is a zentangle?
 Originally I thought that a zentangle was just doodling…I was wrong.
 The zentangle method is a trademarked process based on a theory developed by founders Rick Roberts and Maria Thomas.
-You have undoubtedly seen this patterning artform before, it has become incredibly popular.
-It is based on using a 3 1/2 inch square of heavy stock paper and a black fine marker and various patterns that turn into a creative piece of art.
+You have undoubtedly seen this patterning art form before, it has become incredibly popular.
+“ZEN” means calm and “TANGLE” means a collection of overlapping patterns.
+ZENTANGLE is the bringing together of the calm and the pattern.
+It was originally based on using a 3 1/2 inch square of heavy stock paper and a black fine marker and various patterns that turn into a creative piece of art.
 We didn’t follow the exact Zentangle method, but we had a lot of fun experimenting.

-Some patterns were simple – waves, zig zags or dots.
+Some of the zentangle patterns were simple – waves, zig zags or dots.
 Some patterns were more intricate – radiating circles, basket weaving.
 There are an endless number of possible patterns to draw.
-It took us about 15 minutes to complete one square.
+It took my daughter about 15 minutes to complete one square.
 15 minutes sitting and drawing.
-Emptying our minds and letting our creativity flow.
+Emptying our minds and letting the creativity flow.

 Unplugged – Anything that can get children excited about not being plugged into a device is genius.
 Zentangling can be done anywhere and at anytime.
 All you need is a pen and paper.
 Bring a notebook to the park, while waiting at the doctor’s office, during recess..anywhere and anytime.

 There are No Mistakes – I have a little perfectionist, who always needs an exit strategy if something is not going quite right.
 Mistakes are hard to move forward from…they can be debilitating.
 When you zentangle you use a marker – no erasers – and there are no mistakes only new and different patterns to work with.